The Wellcome Sanger Institute has two PhD programmes:

-The application process for the 2017 intake of the Institute’s Clinical PhD Programme is now closed.
-The application closing date was: Monday 14th November 2016.
-The application process for the 2018 intake will open in October 2017.
+The application process for the 2023 intake of the Institute’s Clinical PhD Programme is now closed.
+The closing date was Friday 4th November 2022 (midday GMT).
+Interviews will take place on the 9th and 10th January 2023.

 The Institute is also affiliated with the following University of Cambridge PhD programmes:

-The Institute is passionate about graduate student training, and one of our core aims is to nurture the next generation of world class genome scientists and clinicians who will make significant contributions to biomedicine.
+The Institute is passionate about postgraduate student training, and one of our core aims is to nurture the next generation of world class genome scientists and clinicians who will make significant contributions to biomedicine.

 The Institute’s two PhD programmes are both open to overseas applicants, and we aim to attract the brightest and best young scientists and clinicians from all around the world.

-We currently have around 80 graduate students.
+We currently have around 80 postgraduate students.
 All students on our PhD programmes are registered at the University of Cambridge and are members of a Cambridge College, and this allows the students to take an active part in the University’s academic and social life.

-Graduate students at the Institute play an integral role in these research programmes and are often lead authors on many of the resulting publications.
+Postgraduate students at the Institute play an integral role in these research programmes and are often lead authors on many of the resulting publications.
 The vast majority of our students have already started to develop an excellent publication record by the time they leave the Institute, and this puts them in an advantageous position to go on and lead highly successful future careers.

 As part of our PhD programmes we have a well established and comprehensive training programme, which provides a strong grounding in transferable and general research skills.
 Our students are encouraged to present their work at national and international scientific meetings, as well as to the Institute.
 We can also help to develop important links for students through our major roles in many national and international collaborations and consortia across all of our research areas.